Every property in county must be appraised every three years

 “So, it takes ten years to make the rounds, would that be right?” asked Boyd and Booth replied with their current staff, it would.

-In August, Booth gave the commissioners an update on the property tax appeals that were coming in, and the question of the frequency of appraisals was raised again.
+In August, Booth gave the commissioners an update on the property tax appeals that were coming in.
+Commissioners raised the question of the frequency of appraisals again.

 During the meeting, Commissioner Paul Nagy asked, “And what should we actually be doing?
 If we are really taking care of the homeowners and taxpayers, what should we be doing?”